Best Home Warranty Companies in Hawaii 2026

 The Department of Commerce and Consumer Affairs (DCCA) regulates home warranties in Hawaii.
 The DCCA's oversight ensures that home warranty companies disclose all necessary information about costs, fees and coverage limits before consumers purchase home warranty plans.

 Hawaii's Regulated Industries Complaints Office (RICO), part of the DCCA, investigates allegations of professional misconduct by licensees and addresses unlicensed activities within the state.
-It provides a platform for consumers to research businesses, view licensee complaint histories and file complaints online, thereby ensuring transparency and accountability in professional and business practices.
+Its platform allows consumers to research businesses, view licensee complaint histories and file complaints online, thereby ensuring transparency in business practices.

 FAQ